armadaproject/armada/docs/developer_guide.md

 ### Running the UI

-In `LocalDev`, the UI is built seperately with `mage ui`.
+In `LocalDev`, the UI is built separately with `mage ui`.
 To access it, open http://localhost:8089 in your browser.

 For more information, [see the UI Developer Guide](./developer/developing-locally.md).